fireship-io/fireship.io/hugo/content/lessons/7-security-concepts-hacks-web-developers/index.md

 In the event that your credentials are compromised, you can mitigate the damage by following the Principle of Least Privilege.
 Basically, this means **grant access only when it is absolutely required**.

 A good example is [Firestore Database Rules](/snippets/firestore-rules-recipes/), which allow you to customize the permissions of an API key.
-When defining rules, you should always start by locking down everything, then selectively allow access as needed.
+When defining rules, you should always start by locking down everything, then selectively allowing access as needed.

 ## 7. DDoS Attacks